VinnieRossi/katacoda-scenarios/rhoar-spring-boot/microservices-3/02-login-to-openshift.md

 ``oc login -u developer -p developer``{{execute}}

->**IMPORTANT:** If the above `oc login` command doesn't seem to do anything, you may have forgotten to stop the application from the previous step.
-Click on the terminal and press **CTRL-C** to stop the application and try the above `oc login` command again!

 **2. Create a Project**

 [Projects](https://docs.openshift.com/container-platform/3.6/architecture/core_concepts/projects_and_users.html#projects) are a top-level concept to help you organize your deployments.
 An OpenShift project allows a community of users (or a user) to organize and manage their content in isolation from other communities.
 Each project has its own resources, policies (who can or cannot perform actions), and constraints (quotas and limits on resources, etc.).
 Projects act as a wrapper around all the application services and endpoints you (or your teams) are using for your work.